Bay Area Breast Implant Revision San Francisco | Dr. Leonard Gray

 - Ruptured implants

 - Breast implant illness or ALCL concerns

-How are Breast Implant Revisions Performed?
+How is Breast Revision Surgery Performed?

 You and Dr. Gray will go about planning your breast implant procedure in accordance with your particular needs.
 Because each person’s situation will be unique, different patients will need different solutions.
 Dr. Gray typically takes two approaches to breast revision surgery: straightforward revisions and capsular contracture revisions.

 If a patient does not have a significant medical issue or capsular contracture, Dr. Gray will review the patient’s options based on what they currently have and what they want.
 You can take a look at implant options by following this link to our breast augmentation page.
 Once you and Dr. Gray have decided upon the look you would like to achieve, your next step is surgery.